-module-name-qualifier: identifier
+module-name-qualifier: identifier . module-name-qualifier identifier .

 - 1 A module unit is a translation unit that contains a module-declaration.
 A named module is the collection of module units with the same module-name.
-Two module-names are the same if they are composed of the same dotted sequence of identifiers. - 2 A module interface unit is a module unit whose module-declaration contains the export keyword; any other module unit is a module implementation unit.
-A named module shall contain exactly one module interface unit with no module-partition, known as the primary module interface unit of the module. - 3 A module partition is a module unit whose module-declaration contains a module-partition.
-A named module shall not contain multiple module partitions with the same dotted sequence of identifiers in their module-partition.
-All module partitions of a module that are module interface units shall be directly or indirectly exported by the primary module interface unit (9.11.3).
+The identifiers module and import shall not appear as identifiers in a module-name or module-partition.
+The optional attribute-specifier-seq appertains to the module-declaration. - 2 A module interface unit is a module unit whose module-declaration contains the export keyword; any other module unit is a module implementation unit.
+A named module shall contain exactly one module interface unit with no module-partition, known as the primary module interface unit of the module; no diagnostic is required. - 3 A module partition is a module unit whose module-declaration contains a module-partition.
+A named module shall not contain multiple module partitions with the same module-partition.
+All module partitions of a module that are module interface units shall be directly or indirectly exported by the primary module interface unit (100.3).
 No diagnostic is required for a violation of these rules.
 [Note: Module partitions can only be imported by other module units in the same module.
-The division of a module into module units is not visible outside the module. -end note]
+The division of a module into module units is not visible outside the module. end note] - 4 [Example: